nyhoo27/nyhoo27/README.md

 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me: You can email me on nayhtoochun280506@gmail.com/ nayy.htoo on instagram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy playing pool in my free time and I am kind of an introvert however once we get to know each other I turn into a total extrovert :)
+- ⚡ Fun fact: I enjoy playing pool in my free time.

 <!---
 nyhoo27/nyhoo27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.